nschlia/ffmpegfs/README.md

 ------------

 * Create a windows version
-* Add DVD/Bluray/Video CD support
 * and more, see [TODO](TODO)

 AUTHORS
 -------

-This fork with FFmpeg support is maintained by Norbert Schlia (nschlia@oblivion-software.de) since 2017.
+This fork with FFmpeg support is maintained by Norbert Schlia (nschlia@oblivion-software.de) since 2017 to date.

 Based on work by K. Henriksson (from 2008 to 2017) and the original author David Collett (from 2006 to 2008).